JiayiJessieTong/JiayiJessieTong_new.github.io/_posts/2020-04-21-lab_rotation_2020spring.md

 ---
-layout: post
-title: 2020 Spring Lab Rotation with Dr. Jason Moore
+title: '2020 Spring Lab Rotation with Dr. Jason Moore '
-comments: true
+date: 2020-04-21
+tags:
+  - lab rotation
 ---

 I just gave a virtual final presentation of the lab rotation project wit Dr. Jason Moore.
 I'd like to thank the audience for coming and listening during this difficult time.